sethdroberts/100-days-of-code/log.md

 **Today's Progress**: Completed the tagging and search setup, so now I can assign tags to all interests, and easily select by tag if I need to look for specific tags.
 Weaknesses is that there's no direct delete function and it's a little clumsy to enter new tags.
 But it's all there if you use it carefully.

 **Thoughts**: This was pretty technically challenging to implement, but [this tutorial](https://www.youtube.com/watch?v=oPpigFAlLmE) on adding tags to posts via hashtags helped a lot.
 Had to learn some [Regex](https://regexr.com/), which was painful, but very rewarding once I figured it out.

+### Day 5: October 9, 2020

+**Today's Progress**: Added the Task model, so now you can view upcoming tasks from the dashboard, CRUD tasks from the contact page, and view a list of all tasks in the Task page.
+Still needs some Ajax and refinement, but core functionality is there.
+Also added some Bootstrap icons.

+**Thoughts**: Building the model/controller side of things was tricky, because each task needs to be connected to an interest and built on the interest's page.
+But once that was done, the view setup was complicated, but didn't require any new significant technical expertise.